ravitejakamalapuram/copytradepro/README.md

 ```

 That's it!
 This single command will:
-- ✅ Install all dependencies
+- ✅ Install backend and frontend dependencies
-- ✅ Build backend and frontend
+- ✅ Build both backend and frontend
-- ✅ Create sample configuration
-- ✅ Set up everything for you
+- ✅ Copy frontend to backend/public

 ### 🔥 Start Development